Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 !
 Table 9.4 to 9.11: Major muscles at the ankle, foot, knee, hip, spine, shoulder girdle, shoulder, elbow, radioulnar joints, wrist.

 Muscle function and muscle-fiber arrangement: longitudinal, unipennate, bipennate, multipennate.
+One propertythat all muscle tissue has in common is to contract and develop tension.

 Ddecomposite: muscle >> bundles of muscle fibers surrounded by perimysium >> muscle fiber, endomysium - connective tissue surrounding individual muscle fibers)

 ![IMG_1065 copy](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/627fbe0b-640b-4419-8c7e-7915d4231129)

 Slow-twitch muscle fiber: type 1, contains a relatively large amount of mitochondria and higher concentrations of myoglobin >> resistant to fatigue and capable of sustaining aerobic metabolism.
+The contracts more slowly and create lower force outputs.

 Fast-twitch muscle fiber (type 2): TypeIIx or fast-glycolytic fibers >> contain a relatively small amount of mitochondria and limited aerobic metabolism; however possess a high number of glycolytic enzymes; TypeIIa or intermediate/fast oxidative glycolytic fibers >> speed, fatigue resistance, and force-production capabilities, for strength and power activities.